fadeoutsoftware/WASDI/docs/C#Tutorial.rst

 	}

 .. note::
-	The properties of these configuration files should be changed to trigger their copy each time the project is built.
+	The properties of both these configuration files should be changed to trigger their copy each time the project is built.

+	Repeat this procedure for both files (appsettings.json and parameters.json):
 	On the right side-bar, click on **Solution Explorer**.
-Select a file (appsettings.json or parameters.json), right-click on it, Select the last option, **Properties**.
+Select the file, right-click on it, Select the last option, **Properties**.

 	.. image:: _static/c#_tutorial_images/25_config_file_properties.PNG
+		:scale: 36%
+		:align: center
 		:alt: config file properties

+|

 	On the **Advanced** section, change the value of the property **Copy to output directory** to **Copy always**.

 	.. image:: _static/c#_tutorial_images/26_copy_to_output_directory.PNG
+		:scale: 36%
+		:align: center
 		:alt: copy to output directory

+|

 Verify the setup
 +++++++++++++++++++++++++++